getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 ### ErrorBoundary Options

-The ErrorBoundary component exposes a variety props that can be passed in for extra configuration.
-There are no required options, but it is highly recommended that a fallback component be set.
+The ErrorBoundary component exposes a variety of props that can be passed in for extra configuration.
+There are no required options, but we highly recommend that you set a fallback component.

 #### `showDialog` (boolean)